 The best lip balm remedies

-That combined with healing anti-microbial honey, creates the best lip balm for dry lips.
+The delicate hint of orange and cinnamon in this recipe, combined with healing anti-microbial honey creates the best lip balm for dry lips.

 You can also customise it yourself, depending on your mood and personality, feel free to switch out your essential oils to suit.

 - 4 tbsp sweet almond oil